GCuser99/VBA-UserForm-to-twinBASIC/README.md

 <img src="https://github.com/GCuser99/VBA-UserForm-to-twinBASIC/blob/main/images/converter%20dialog.png" alt="ConverterDialog" width=35% height=35%>

 **Convert Dialog**: The UserForm Converter dialog allows to select the UserForm(s) for conversion.

+## Things Yet to Do:

+- Handle picture data for Image and other controls that accept it
+- Create Inno installer

 ## Credits